her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### T

 **Tavily**
-: Search API service used by Ara to retrieve real-time information and current research.
+: Search API service used by Aara to retrieve real-time information and current research.

 **Tool**
 : Specialized components that perform specific functions like health advice, skincare analysis, or web search.